socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 message: should NOT have additional properties
 Message: Contract Schema Failed Validation.
 ```
 **Fix:** Remove any elements from the submission that are not included in the data elements.
-The element in question may or may not be listed as the dataPath
+The element in question may or may not be listed as the dataPath.
 ### Type
 Non-critical elements must have correct json formatting to either be a number or string.
 If the data element should be a number, it should not be formatted as a string.
 ```